OksanaKalytenko/docana-project-Reddit-Topic-Telescope/README.md

 #### Summary of Network Analysis Workflow

 - ##### Exploration and Preprocessing of Data
-The data used in the first step of the Network Analysis part of the project consisted of a sample (10000 posts) of the raw subreddit dataset, which can be found in our .zip data folder as a .csv file 'webis_tldr_clean'.
-This data then underwent the same general filtering and preprocessing criteria enlisted at the beginning of this section.
+The data used in the first step of the Network Analysis part of the project consisted initially of the complete provided Reddit dataset.
+This data then underwent the same general filtering and preprocessing criteria enlisted at the beginning of this section, and a sample of 10000 posts was then used for further analysis, this data can be found in our .zip data folder as a .csv file 'webis_tldr_clean'.
 Firstly, we explored the possibility of using all subreddit data for the network analysis, this implied understanding the number of authors (nodes of our graph) and number of posts (node sizes) per subreddit (each same-colored edge connecting all authors active in a specific subreddit).
 We subsequently plotted a Network Graph to visualize the properties of the dataset and confirm the suitability of the 'explainlikeimfive' subreddit selection also on the dimensions important for further network analysis.
-For this part of analysis we relied on a sub-sample (100 most visited subreddits) of the dataset for visualization purposes.
+For this part of analysis we relied on a sub-sample (100 most visited subreddits) of the dataset for visualization.
 These analyses can be found in the following file: AllData_Network_Analysis.ipynb

-- ##### Network Analysis on
+- ##### Network Analysis on selected Subreddit
-This part of the analysis was conducted on the resulting data of the previous two analysis steps: Topic Modeling and Sentiment Analysis.
-The combined results are stored in the file 'webis_tldr_subreddit(topic+sentiment).csv'.
-This data then underwent the same general filtering and preprocessing criteria enlisted at the beginning of this section.
+This part of the analysis was conducted on the resulting data of the previous two analysis steps (Topic+Sentiment Analysiss) on the subreddit data stored in in our .zip data folder as a .csv file 'explainlikeimfive'.
+The combined results are stored instead in the file 'webis_tldr_subreddit(topic+sentiment).csv'.
+This data underwent the same general filtering and preprocessing criteria enlisted at the beginning of this section.
-We plotted the Network Graph, similarly to the previous plot, were nodes represent different users and node size represents the number of posts per user, however in this case edges represented different topics (not subreddits as above) and nodes were colored on the basis of the average sentiment of each user's posts.
+We plotted the Network Graph, similarly to the previous plot, in which nodes represent different users and node size represents the number of posts per user, however, in this case edges represented different topics (not subreddits, as above) and nodes were colored on the basis of the average sentiment of each user's overall posts.
-Also, for this part of analysis we relied on a sample (1000 posts) of the dataset for visualization purposes.
+Also, for this part of analysis we relied on a sample (1000 posts) of the dataset for visualization.
 These analyses can be found in the following file: Subreddit_Network_Analysis.ipynb